-What is VAT
+What is VAT?

 Requirement to be registered

-What is tax evasion
+What are tax evasion and tax avoidance?

-What is VAT evasion
+What is VAT evasion?

-It is the most common type of VAT fraud.
-A person who is VAT registered fails to declare or make their VAT returns by suppressing sales or inflating purchases.
-Evasion means an intentional non-payment when it is due this includes reference to obtaining the payment of VAT, refund and repayment falsely claimed e.g. by way of input tax and output tax which was understated.
+VAT evasion is the most common type of tax evasion, and typically involves a business that is VAT registered which fails to declare their VAT by suppressing sales or inflating purchases.
+Evasion means an intentional non-payment when it is due.
+This also includes obtaining payment of VAT refunds falsely claimed eg. by way of input tax and output tax which was understated.

-Penalty mitigation may apply (reduction up to 40%) if you are able to give early and honest explanation as to why there was a failure to declare the payments and the full statement of the amount.
-Reduction is also possible if you follow all necessary procedures and communicate with your investigators.
+Potential penalties may be mitigated by up to 40% if the business self-reports, and provides an early and honest explanation as to why there was a failure to declare the payments, and other relevant information.
+A reduction in penalty is also possible if you follow all necessary procedures and communicate with your investigators.

 Criminal VAT prosecution policy